Sabbi0612/phpunit/README.md

 	}
 ```

-### Understanding the Code
+#### Understanding the Code
 * Since we have no output to test this time, So we start with assigning values to the $input and $coupon.
 * Now in the 4th line, we can test for the exception directly, by using the PHP Unit Method, **_expectException_**.
 This method takes the class name of the exception that it expects.
 Note: There are also corresponding methods available to test for the expected exception message, and corresponding code.

 **_Run the test to see it fail._**

-So it is time to edit our source code accordingly.
+* So it is time to edit our source code accordingly.

 	 ![Exception-Test][Exception-Test]

 * We have imported the \BadMethodCallException into our namespace.
-* Logic: We can add if coupon is greater than 1.00, after all, we may want to allow a 100% off coupon in certain cases.
+* **Logic:** We can add if coupon is greater than 1.00, after all, we may want to allow a 100% off coupon in certain cases.
 * Run the Test again.
 * This time the test passes.

 So this is how we work with exceptions and write tests for them accordingly.

-## Lets solve a Problem Statement.
+## Let us solve a Problem Statement.

 ### Use Case:
 ```We want to add a method to ensure that the float values produced are valid two-digit floats and we always have them casted to as such.
 In this case, we want to ensure that when we have one, we always get 1.00, or when we have 1.1, we always get 1.10, or correspondingly, if we have 1.111, i.e., three ones after the decimal place, we only get back 1.11.```